Close

 What is an ads.txt file?

-An abbreviation for “Authorized Digital Sellers”, ads.txt files are the online advertising industry’s latest tool in the battle against ad fraud.
-The purpose of ads.txt files is to give advertisers and advertising networks the ability to verify who is allowed to sell advertising on your website.
-This process is automated using “crawlers”, which are automated computer programs which index ads.txt files, much like a search engine.
-This information is then used by advertisers and ad networks, with this process normally being automated as part of the ad buying process.
+An ads.txt file stands for “Authorized Digital Sellers” and is the latest tool in the online advertising industry’s fight against ad fraud.
+The purpose of ads.txt files is to allow advertisers and advertising networks to verify which entities are authorized to sell advertising on your website.
+This verification process is automated using “crawlers”, which are computer programs that index ads.txt files similar to a search engine.
+The information gathered is then used by advertisers and ad networks to automate the ad buying process.

 How do “ads.txt” files work?

-Just like a robots.txt file on your website, the ads.txt file is created at the root of your domain (e.g. https://yourdomain.com/ads.txt).
-The file is a standard plain-text file which simply contains a list of ad network domain names, each with an associated ID.
+Similar to a robots.txt file on your website, the ads.txt file is created at the root of your domain (e.g. https://yourdomain.com/ads.txt).
+This standard plain-text file contains a list of ad network domain names, each associated with an ID.

 What does an “ads.txt” file look like?